When out in the wild, we encounter different animals, the majority of which have parts that we might want to extract.

-Unfortunately, the process requires harming or even killing the animal for its skin, horns, head, claws or other parts.
+Unfortunately, the process requires harming or even killing the animal for its skin, horns, head, claws, or other parts.
 It is not a good practice, although it is still practiced for some perceived and personal benefits.
-Here are some more details on trophy hunting

-When the animal is hunted, the trophy hunter will carve out the part or parts that they wanted from the animal and usually leave the rest of the animal.
-The practice, therefore, results in the death of the animal and loss of its parts for display as a trophy.
+When the animal is hunted, the trophy hunter will usually carve out the targeted part(s) and leave the rest of the animal.
+The practice, therefore, results in the death of the animal and the loss of its parts for display as a trophy.

-Is it Helping or Hurting Conservation Efforts?
+Is Trophy Hunting Helping or Hurting Conservation Efforts?

 Some people will tend to pay huge sums of money so that they can get the chance of killing the animals and bagging their trophies.

 A few years back, for instance, a Texas millionaire paid $350,000 and won a bid to hunt and kill one of the last remaining black rhinoceroses in Namibia.
 Although the bid was advertised by the country’s Ministry of Environment and Tourism, it led to uproar seeing that black rhinos are critically endangered, with about 5,000 of them remaining on the planet.